berkes/berkes.github.com/_posts/2010-02-20-git-mirror-for-basetheme-genesis.md

 title: Git mirror for Basetheme Genesis
 created: 1266679732
 tags:
-- Project Management
+- project management
-- PHP
+- php
-- Design
+- design
-- Theming
+- theming
-- CSS
+- css
-- Drupal Talk
+- drupal talk
-- Drupal
+- drupal
 lang: en
 ---
 The fabulous basetheme [Genesis](http://drupal.org/project/genesis) is now [mirrored on Git](http://github.com/berkes/Genesis).
 This has several advantages.
 A basetheme is used as scaffolding for your own theme.
 During upgrades and bugfixes, however, your altered version will be hard to keep in sync.
 Usually this costs a lot of manual labour; eliminating one of the advantages of a basetheme: continuous re-use of existing work.